-I am sure that most of you reading this will be aware that Skomer and Skokholm have remained closed for day and residential visitors this season.
+I am sure that most of you reading this will be aware that Skomer and Skokholm have remained closed for day and residential visitors in 2021.
 A small team have remained isolated on the island to protect the breeding seabirds and conduct essential research and monitoring.

-The overnight guests that were due to visit this year were given the option of transferring their stays to the same days in 2021 and the vast majority of people decided to do this.
+The overnight guests that were due to visit in 2020 were given the option of transferring their stays to the same days in 2021 and the vast majority of people decided to do this.

 A large proportion of people that decided not to transfer their booking to next year have asked to donate their booking fees or in some instances the whole of the cost of their stays to the Trust.
-These displays of understanding and generosity have on occasion been quite overwhelming and will make a considerable difference over the coming months.
+These displays of understanding and generosity have on occasion been quite overwhelming and have made a considerable difference to supporting the Trust.